Dalaez/datalaria-website/content/en/posts/ai_agents_part3/index.md

 ---
-title: "The Creatives: How I Programmed an AI to be Cynical on Twitter and Corporate on LinkedIn"
+title: "Autopilot - The Creatives: How I Programmed an AI to be Cynical on Twitter and Corporate on LinkedIn"
 date: 2026-01-03
 draft: false
 categories: ["Generative AI", "Prompt Engineering", "Python"]